 - Hunter Local Land Services (LLS)

-- Department of Planning, Industry and Environment (DPIE)- Water, Floodplains and Coast team
+- Department of Planning, Industry and Environment (DPIE) Water, Floodplains and Coast team

 - DPIE National Parks and Wildlife Service

 - Transport for NSW Maritime

-The ECMP Reference Group was established on 11/12/2019 and is co-chaired by Councillors Len Roberts and Katheryn Smith.
-To date there have been four meetings held from 11/12/2019 to 23/04/21, with minutes presented to Council for adoption.
+The ECMP Reference Group was established in December 2019 and was co-chaired by Councillors Len Roberts and Katherine Smith.
+The group met five times between December 2019 and July 2021, with minutes presented to Council for adoption.